emruckle/Portfolio/HamsterAlertRaspberryPi/README.md

 # Hamster Alert

 This project leverages a Raspberry Pi and a passive infrared (PIR) sensor to detect when a hamster is awake and active in its cage.
 When the PIR sensor detects movement, a text message is sent to a specified phone number using the Python SMTP library and Verizon's email-to-SMS service.
-This project highlights my proficiency in Python and my experience with embedded systems. exampleOutput.jpeg has an example of the text received when our test subject, Duck, is awake.
+This project highlights my proficiency in Python and my experience with embedded systems.

 - Technologies Used: Raspberry Pi, Python, PIR Sensor, SMTP
 - Description: